eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The terms and conditions of these services are for each Member State to determine.

-PID Providers may e.g., be the same organizations that today issue official identity documents, electronic identity means, EUDI Wallet Providers etc. EUDI Wallet Providers may be the same organizations as PID Providers.
+PID Providers may e.g., be the same organisations that today issue official identity documents, electronic identity means, EUDI Wallet Providers etc. EUDI Wallet Providers may be the same organizations as PID Providers.
 In case an organization acts as both a PID Provider and a